tompascall/es6-mini-boilerplate/README.md

 ###Mini boilerplate for practicing ES6 features

-This repo has been created for giving a really simple boilerplate to practice ES6 features.
-For now It uses
+This repo has been created for giving a really simple boilerplate in order to practice ES6 features.
+For now it uses
 - **Gulp** for task running,
 - **Webpack** to handle your modules,
 - **Karma** for running your tests,